AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

 |host_seconds|0.09|0.09|

 b)What are your comments about the above results?

   We can see that when we used the `MinorCPU` type the simulation needed less time to execute than when we used `TimingSimpleCPU`.
 That comes from the fact that `MinorCPU` is based on pipelining and `TimingSimpleCPU` processes instructions sequentially.

-b)Run new simulations for the above types of CPUs using different CPU frequency and memory type.
+c)Run new simulations for the above types of CPUs using different CPU frequency and memory type.

 * Changing the frequency of the CPU